MeetMangrove/playbook/how_to.md

 **The announcement**

-- **Facebook Event** create a Facebook event to measure the number of attendees
+- **Facebook Event** : create a Facebook event to measure the number of attendees
-- **Facebook Posts** 2 posts on the Mangrove Facebook page to let our fans know about the event (you can find some samples in the Google Drive)
+- **Facebook Posts** : publish two posts on the Mangrove Facebook page to let our fans know about the event (you can find some samples in the Google Drive)
-- **Twitter** 2 tweets on the Mangrove twitter account to let the community know about the event
+- **Twitter** : publish two tweets on the Mangrove twitter account to let the community know about the event
-- **Newsletter** newsletter to the Mangrove mailing list the week before the event to let the suscribers know about the event.
+- **Newsletter** : One newsletter to the Mangrove mailing list the week before the event to let the suscribers know about the event.
-- **Mangrove Friends** A message in the Mangrove Friends Slack to help us to create a huge word of mouth.
+- **Mangrove Friends** : publish a message in the Mangrove Friends Slack to help us to create a huge word of mouth.

 **The D-Day**